Table of Contents

-- Using an EC2 instance in the Amazon Web Services (AWS) cloud service.
-Using AWS is suggested to users who don’t want to worry about properly configuring a server and all software packages, because the provided setup does all this automatically.
+Using an EC2 instance in the Amazon Web Services (AWS) cloud service is suggested to users who don’t want to worry about properly configuring a server and all software packages, because the provided template does all this automatically.

-- Using the Docker images provided by the Kurento team.
-Docker images allow to run Kurento in any host machine, so for example it’s possible to run KMS on top of a Fedora or CentOS system.
-In theory it could even be possible to run under Windows, but so far that possibility hasn’t been explored, so you would be at your own risk.
+The Kurento Docker image allows to run KMS on top of any host machine, for example Fedora or CentOS.
+In theory it could even be possible to run under Windows, but so far that possibility hasn’t been explored by the Kurento team, so you would be at your own risk.

 Follow these steps to use it: